vaibhavbuccha/Nextjs/README.md

     1. We can write server-side code directly in getStaticProps.
     2. Accessing the file system using the fs module and query a database can be done into getStaticProps.

+### Link pre-fetching

+---

+Any <Link /> component in the viewport (initially or though scroll) will be prefetched by default (including the corresponding data) for pages using static generation.

+### Link pre-fetching contd.

+---

+When a page getStaticProps is pre-rendered at build time, in addition to the page HTML File, Next.js generates a JSON file holding the result of running getStaticProps.

+The JSON file will be used in client-side routing through next/link, or next/router.

+When you navigate to a page thats pre-rendering using getStaticProps, Next.js fetches the JSON file (Pre-computing at build time) and uses it as the props to create the page component client-side.

+Client side page transitions will not call getStaticProps as only the exported JSON in used.

+## Static Generation Summery

+---

+Static Generation is a method of pre-rendering where the HTML Pages are generated at build time.

+with and without external data.

+export getstaticProps functions for external data

+HTML, Javascript and a JSON file are generated

+If we navigate directly to the page route the html file is served

+If we navigate to the page from a different route, the page is created client side using the javascript and json prefetched from the server.